-Air NZ donates $100k to help Aussie families
+Air NZ donates $100K to help Aussie families

 • Nicole Kidman's personal tragedy in Aussie bushfire crisis

-In New South Wales there are currently three emergency warnings in place for out of control fires.
+In New South Wales there are currently three emergency warnings in place for out-of-control fires.
 Some 143 fires were burning across NSW on Saturday night with 3600 firefighters on the ground.

-The deadly wildfires, which have been raging since September, have already burned about 5 million hectares of land and destroyed more than 1500 homes.
+The deadly wildfires, which have been raging since September, have already burned about five million hectares of land and destroyed more than 1500 homes.

 Air New Zealand will also be flying New Zealand fire and emergency staff across the ditch to assist in containing the fires.